John-R-Wallace-NOAA/FishNIRS/Sablefish_Reference_Analysis/MREF/README.md

 A large Fully Connected Neural Net (FCNN) model with both spectra scans and metadata from 5,235 Sablefish otoliths collected on the 2017, 2018, 2019, and 2021 NWFSC Bottom Trawl Surveys (All_Oties_2017_18_19_21) was used to predict the age of the four Sablefish reference otoliths.
 The metadata consisted of otolith weight, fish length, fish weight, and depth of capture.
 This [agreement figure](/Sablefish_Reference_Analysis/MREF/Figures/Agreement_Figure_Sable_Combo_All_Oties_2017_18_19_21.png) shows the prediction of ages vs the traditional method of aging (TMA) for all the otoliths in the model and for the 1,553 otoliths from the 2022 survey, which were not included in the FCNN model (5,235 + 1,553 = 6,788).

 The four Sablefish reference otoliths have TMA ages of 2, 18, 38, and 51.
 The FCNN model was used to predict ages from each daily scan which, subsequently, were [plotted](/Sablefish_Reference_Analysis/MREF/Figures/Sablefish_Ref_Oties_All_Oties_2017_18_19_21_NN_Pred_Median_by_Days_from_First_Use.png) against a timeline of days since first use of the Bruker Tango in Newport, OR.
 (Not every day is a scanning day, of course.)
+This figure shows the month intervals and also mean and standard deviation of the NN model predicted ages.

 Another FCNN [model](/Sablefish_Reference_Analysis/MREF/Figures/Agreement_Figure_Sable_Combo_Rdm_500N_2017_18_19_22_200N.png), utilizing 500 random selected otoliths from each of the 2017, 2018, 2019, and 2021 NWFSC Bottom Trawl Surveys, plus an additional 200 randomly selected from 2022 (500N_2017_18_19_22_200N), were also used to predict the four reference otoliths in the same [manner](/Sablefish_Reference_Analysis/MREF/Figures/Sablefish_Ref_Oties_2200_Multi_17_22_NN_Pred_Median_by_Days_from_First_Use.png).